 What we don’t: Not as capable as the Aequilibrium ST above.

-But with the release of the Aequilibrium ST, the Trango Tech Leather is at risk of becoming obsolete.
+But with the release of the Aequilibrium ST above, the Trango Tech Leather is at risk of becoming obsolete.
 At nearly an ounce lighter, the Aequilibrium is a heckuva lot more boot and just as capable (if not more so) on a variety of terrain.
 In almost all metrics (except for price), the Trango Tech Leather comes up short: Chances are high you’ll get cold feet on a glacier, and you might find yourself wishing for a stiffer midsole on steep snow approaches.
 In terms of durability, our synthetic Techs were almost ready to retire after just 10 days in the Alaska Range, with sizable abrasions along the upper where moisture can now seep in.
 That being said, the Trango Tech Leather bumps the durability factor up and is a solid value at just $279...
-Read in-depth review of synthetic Trango Tech
+Read in-depth review of the synthetic Trango Tech

 See the Men's La Sportiva Trango Tech Leather See the Women's La Sportiva Trango Tech Leather